 Then there are the awards for personality – who is the nicest?
 Who is the funniest?
 Wait, what?
 Why are we celebrating the most outgoing child without acknowledging the brilliant yet shy introvert?
 Since when it is appropriate to publicly applaud the child who always makes grand entrance instead of the one with quiet confidence?

 Why did one child receive four awards and there are other kids who received none?
-Alienating kids is not the way to instil confidence and pride in our impressionable youth.
+Alienating kids is not the way to instill confidence and pride in our impressionable youth.
 These types of awards send the message that the teachers value some students more than others – and not based on any academic or athletic merit.

 It saddens me that some students who have worked their butts off won’t be acknowledged publicly.